-In addition to the trial in the City of St. Louis case, which concluded in April 2011, as discussed above, as of March 31, 2011, there were 31 Engle progeny cases scheduled for trial in 2011.
-Several other Engle progeny cases are scheduled for trial in 2012.
-Additionally, a Florida individual case is scheduled for trial on September 12, 2011.
+As of June 30, 2011, there were 52 Engle progeny cases scheduled for trial through June 30, 2012.
 The Company and/or Liggett and other cigarette manufacturers are currently named as defendants in each of these cases, although as a case proceeds, one or more defendants may ultimately be dismissed from the action.
-Cases against other cigarette manufacturers are also currently scheduled for trial in 2011.
 Trial dates are subject to change.